Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 2. Network Traffic

 So far, you’ve explored the models that explain how networks are built, how data is structured, and how devices communicate.
-You’ve also learned how data is prepared for travel and how devices such as NICs and routers move it along.
+You’ve also learned how data is prepared for travel and how devices such as network adapters and routers move it along.

 Now it’s time to go deeper.
-Instead of just imagining how data flows through a network, you’ll see it in action.
+Instead of just imagining how data flows through a network, you’ll observe it in action.

 By reviewing a capture, you can inspect details such as source and destination addresses, the protocols being used, and whether responses were received.
 This makes packet sniffing one of the most powerful ways to investigate how data moves across a network.